Two Infants Test Positive for Human Metapneumovirus (HMPV) at Bengaluru Hospital

 The Situation Right Now in India

 The two newborns identified with HMPV in Bengaluru had not recently traveled.
 The female infant has been discharged; the male infant is still healing.
-The Health Commissioner of Karnataka, Harsha Gupta, comforted the people by saying that panic is not justified as the HMPV finding is not exceptional.
+Karnataka’s Health Commissioner, Harsha Gupta, reassured the public.
+He said there’s no need to panic because the HMPV finding is not unusual.
 Not one new strain or a notable increase in instances has been noted.

 hmpv virus in india